 Using HRMS for rewarding and recognizing employees can prove advantageous for organizations as compared to using specialized recognition platforms in the following ways:

-HRMS cover a wide range of HR functions, from employee onboarding, payroll, leave management and employee recognition through different modules.
+HRMS covers a wide range of HR functions, from employee onboarding, payroll, leave management, and employee recognition through different modules.
 Since organizations use multiple modules of the HRMS, the ‘per module’ costs might be lower than that of implementing separate and dedicated employee recognition software.

-Unlike a specialized recognition platform, the different HRMS modules are already integrated with each other.
+Unlike a specialized recognition platform, the different HRMS modules are already integrated.
 Hence, within the HRMS employee data is readily available to the recognition module, which makes the process more seamless and effective.

-Compare this with a separate recognition software that is dependent on data coming through integration with the HRMS and hence might be impacted by delays or even errors.
-Such issues might have a negative impact on the entire process of recognition.
+Compare this with separate recognition software that is dependent on data coming through integration with the HRMS and hence might be impacted by delays or even errors.
+Such issues might harm the entire process of recognition.

-Specialized and dedicated software for employee recognition programs offer the following benefits over HRMS recognition modules:
+Specialized and dedicated software for employee recognition programs offers the following benefits over HRMS recognition modules: